 10. Ensure behaviours have a real purpose.

-People are motivated to carry out meaningful tasks that have a real purpose.
+People carry out meaningful tasks that have a real purpose.
 Gamification can be undermined if you gamify behaviours that don’t have any real purpose or value to participants.
 This will just annoy people and destroy your credibility.

 11. Avoid trying to gamify an existing business process.

 Although gamifying an existing business process may provide a short-term boost to productivity it won’t work in the long run as the novelty soon wears off.
 It often has a negative impact on productivity in the medium to long-term as it distracts from the real-work and is generally not fun even with a game on top of it.
 Gamification also works best where participation is voluntary as otherwise it becomes work not fun.